Deep learning approach for identification of HII regions during reionization in 21-cm observations -- III. image recovery: Conclusion

 We present our key findings in \S\ref{sec:results} by considering three scenarios to test \serenet{}.
 In the first case, we train a standard U-shape network (\textit{no prior}) to use as a benchmark against architectures that employ priors.
 For a second setup, we consider the ideal case where the segmentation process, \segunet{}, provides flawless predictions (\textit{perfect prior}) that are employed as additional input in \recunet{}.
 In the third scenario, we process the residual image with \segunet{} to produce the binary prior (\textit{realistic prior}).
 This last scenario is the focus of our analysis as it represents a more appropriate situation for SKA-Low observations, where a residual tomographic image is processed by \serenet{}, first with \segunet{} to determine the prior and subsequently by \recunet{} to recover the 21-cm signal.

 At first, in \S\ref{sec:visual_eval}, we show an example of the input and output of \serenet{}.
 We then focus on the \textit{fiducial} model and visually evaluate the recovered 21-cm tomographic data in \S\ref{sec:eff_prior}.
-We assess the effectiveness of employing binary priors maps derived from the simulated volume-average neutral fraction maps, $x_\mathrm{HI}(\mathbf{r},z)$.
-Our first conclusion is that the prior has a tangible effect in removing residual foreground with differential brightness of $\delta T_b\sim 5\,\rm mK$ that otherwise is mistakenly detected as 21-cm signals.
+We assess the effectiveness of employing binary prior maps derived from the simulated volume-average neutral fraction maps, $x_\mathrm{HI}(\mathbf{r},z)$.
+Our first conclusion is that the prior has a tangible effect in removing residual foreground with a differential brightness of $\delta T_b\sim 5\,\rm mK$, which would otherwise be mistakenly detected as 21-cm signals.
 Moreover, the 21-cm signal recovered with a \textit{realistic prior} visually provides more legitimate results when compared to the \textit{perfect prior}.